Roland Freeman: Career as photodocumentarian

 In 1970, he co-directed the Mississippi FolkLife Project for the Smithsonian Institution's Center for Folklife and Cultural Heritage.
 In 1972, he became a research associate there.

 In that capacity, Freeman photographed staff at the White House, including Mrs. Lillian Rogers Parks, who worked there for 30 years.
 Several of Freeman's photographs of African Americans at the White House were included in official White House webpages and in a Smithsonian Institution exhibition.

+Freeman retained close ties to his hometown of Baltimore, a frequent subject of his work.
+The Arabbers of Baltimore, published in 1989, documents the work of fruit and vegetable vendors and their horse drawn carts, including Freeman's uncle.
+He also led the Jonestown Community Photo Documentation Project from 1994-1996.
+Sponsored by the Baltimore City Life Museum, Freeman trained 19 children how to use cameras and develop their own film; the children documented their families, their lives, and their neighborhood of Jonestown, Baltimore.

 "While There is Still Time"

-Freeman has for years been working on a self-assigned project "While There Is Still Time," a study of Black culture throughout the African Diaspora.
-He uses the camera as a tool to research, document and interpret the continuity of traditional African-American folklife practices.
+Freeman worked for years on a self-assigned project "While There Is Still Time," a study of Black culture throughout the African Diaspora.
+He used the camera as a tool to research, document and interpret the continuity of traditional African-American folklife practices.
 This work is generally done in close collaboration with folklorists, historians, sociologists and community activists, often in methodologically innovative ways that have been integral to his contributions to the work of photographers of his generation.

 Influence on American quilt history

-Freeman has spent more than 20 years photographing African-American quilters and guilds.
+Freeman spent more than 20 years photographing African-American quilters and guilds.
 He collected biographic information about the quilters' lives and their motivations for quiltmaking.
 He also documented collectors of African-American-made quilts.

 A Communion of the Spirits was a landmark American quilt history book, as no one else prior to Freeman had performed a national survey of Black quilters.
-The book covers 38 states and the District of Columbia.
+The book covered 38 states and the District of Columbia.
 Quilt guilds documented in A Communion of the Spirits include: The African American Quilters of Baltimore, the Freedom Quilting Bee of Alberta, Alabama, the African American Quilters of Los Angeles, and more.
 Quilt collectors included Nikki Giovanni, Maya Angelou, and Beverly Guy-Sheftall.

-An exhibit of Freeman's quilt photographs are on permanent collection at the Smith Robertson Museum in Jackson, Mississippi.
+An exhibit of Freeman's quilt photographs are in the permanent collection of the Smith Robertson Museum in Jackson, Mississippi.

 In 2008, he organized a quilt exhibition at the Historical Society of Washington, D.C. to celebrate the inauguration of President Obama.
-The exhibit was supposed to run from January 11 – 31, 2009, but it was extended until July 2009.
+The exhibit was supposed to run from January 11 to January 31, 2009, but it was extended until July 2009.

+Death

+Freeman died at his home in Washington, D.C., on August 7, 2023, at the age of 87.